uciccnl/lab/_members/100_yamamoto.md

 linkedin:
 github:
 orcid:
-description: "My name is Ami Yamamoto, an upcoming Junior double majoring in Psychology B.S. and Criminology, Law, and Society.
-My research interest is anything based on decision making and motivation.
+description: "Ami Yamamoto graduated with a double major in Psychology B.S. and Criminology, Law, and Society.
+Her research interests are anything based on decision making and motivation.
-I am particularly interested in anger management and emotional control in individuals.
-I want to understand the difference between people who act upon their emotions and those who do not."
+She is particularly interested in anger management and emotional control in individuals, and wants to understand the difference between people who act upon their emotions and those who do not."
 ---